NEW SOUTH WALES

 • In 25 words (2-3 sentences), please summarise your nomination; highlighting your achievements and impacts made.
 This summary will be used for all media purposes and onstage presentations at the gala dinner.

-• What specific outcomes and successes has the nominee achieved?
+• What specific outcomes and successes has the nominee achieved or been involved with to incite change?

-• Describe any barriers or difficulties the nominee has overcome
+• Describe any barriers or difficulties the nominee has encountered.

 • In 25 words (2-3 sentences), please summarise your nomination; highlighting your achievements and impacts made.
 This summary will be used for all media purposes and onstage presentations at the gala dinner.